juhele/opengeodata/Airborne_gammaspectrometry_demo_data/readme.md

 ### 3) package_2_Australia_demo_airborne_gammaspectrometry_data_CSV_measurement_data ###

 Data in a simple text or CSV format.

-Note: Preparation in progress.
+Plus data from PEI header as a reference.

 ## Data source for citation etc.: ##